develop-me/bootcamp--week-03--programming-fundamentals/exercises/03-arrays/01-for-loops/README.md

 ---

-Copy the provided code and then add your own code in the `// ... your function here` bit. **Make sure you write a function for each challenge**.
+Copy the provided code and then add your own code in the `// ... your function here` bit. **Make sure you write a function for each exercise**.

 You might be able to reuse functions you wrote yesterday for some of these exercises.